Spinal Decompression Therapy for Irving, TX

 Spinal Decompression has been clinically tested and has helped thousands with disc and nerve pain in the neck and low back become pain-free.
-Prior to the invention of decompression therapy there was never a step between physical therapy, chiropractic and surgery.
+Prior to the invention of decompression therapy there was never a step between physical therapy, chiropractic adjustments and surgery.
 Spinal Decompression therapy has changed that!
-It provides patients with an effective, safe, non-invasive treatment option that should be considered before surgery is ever even performed.
+It provides patients with an effective, safe, non-surgical treatment option.

 Most back and neck pain sufferers that are treated with Spinal Decompression Therapy have one of the following conditions: herniated or bulging discs, degenerated disc disease, sciatica, stenosis, pinched nerves, facet syndrome or failed back surgery.

 First, in a healthy spine, the disc which is the cushion or shock absorber sandwiched between each bone, gets its nutrients from the natural pumping motion provided by the movement of the bones above and below them.
 Overtime, without this natural pumping motion the discs become unhealthy, dry, and more brittle.
 A disc that is dehydrated gets easily damaged, torn, inflamed and more degenerated.
 Often times, the discs’ jelly like material bulges through the weakened outer sheath of the disc, and presses on the spinal nerve causing severe pain.

 The advanced computerized spinal decompression system used at the Atlas Medical Center allows us to gently and precisely take the pressure off of the pain producing discs and nerves.